 History

-The church of St. Gwenog in Llanwenog was established at the turn of the 14th and 15th centuries.
-In 1485, a tower was built on the initiative of Rhys ap Thomas, Lord of Dinefwr and Carew.
-In the Middle Ages, it was a parish church assigned to the Talley Abbey.
-Later the church was owned by the bishops of St. Davids, as a prebend of collegiate at Llanddewi Brefi.
-In the nineteenth century, the church happily underwent only minor modernization, while the renovation was carried out at the beginning and the end of the twentieth century.
+The church of St. Gwenog in Llanwenog was built at the turn of the 13th and 14th centuries.
+A tower was added to it in the late 15th century, said to have been built at the initiative of Rhys ap Thomas, Lord of Dinefwr and Carew, to commemorate the Battle of Bosworth in 1485.
+The building was also enlarged in the late Middle Ages by a south chapel.
+Before the Reformation it was a parish church under the patronage of Talley Abbey.
+Later it was owned by the bishops of St Davids, as a prebend of the collegiate church at Llanddewi Brefi.
+In the 19th century, during the Victorian period of mass renovation of Welsh village churches, St Gwenog’s Church fortunately underwent only minor modernisation.
+It was not until the early and late 20th centuries that major repairs were carried out.

 Architecture

-Originally, the church consisted of a rectangular, elongated nave without an externally separated chancel.
-At the end of the 15th century, a late-medieval tower was added to it, situated on the west side.
-It received a widened plinth, a parapet with battlement and an extended communication turret on the north-eastern side.
-The whole tower was built of larger stones than the rest of the church.
-On the south-eastern side, a rectangular chapel was also added to the nave and chancel in the 15th century.
-Its interior opened onto the older nave with two wide arcades.
+The church was built on a gentle slope of a large hill, descending towards the valley on the eastern side.
+Originally, it consisted of a rectangular, strongly elongated nave, without an externally separated chancel.
+At the end of the 15th century, a quadrangular tower was added to it, situated on the axis on the western side.
+On the southern side, a rectangular chapel was also added to the eastern part of the nave in the 15th century, not in line with the older eastern wall, but creating a small offset.

 Current state